 TAKING OUR PART IN THE COMMUNITY

 We have taken part in the Great City Race for many years, it is one of the various events we do to raise money for charity.
-There’s too many to list but another team favourite is the The Paddington Dragonboat Race.
+There’s too many to list but another team favourite is the The Paddington Dragonboat Race, raising funds for COSMIC (Children of St. Mary’s Intensive Care).

 CHARITY DAYS FOR EVERY EMPLOYEE

 In 2011 we launched “Charity Days” for our team members.
-Each employee is given 3 days paid leave to work for a charity of their choice.
-We are donating hundreds hours of time this year.
+Each employee is given three days paid leave to work for a charity of their choice.
+From volunteering at a food bank to lending careers advice to students, we are donating hundreds hours of time this year.

 THE GREEN GROUP